Noah-Huppert/gh-gantt/README.md

 - [Undocumented ZenHub API Endpoints](#undocumented-zenhub-api-endpoints)
 	- [Dependences](#dependences)
 # Overview
-Creates a Gantt chart from a GitHub repositories issues.
+Creates a Gantt chart from GitHub repository issues.
 Uses ZenHub to retrieve the dependency information necessary to create a Gantt chart.

-The scheduling of tasks is determined by the Milestone they are in.
+The scheduling of tasks is determined by which Milestone they are in.

 Current status: Heavy development, screenshot: